marco262/my_wiki/data/waterdeep/gm_notes/false-hydra.md

 If the PCs try to talk to Clarabelle, she'll start signing at them.
 After a few minutes of trying to talk with them, have one of the PCs roll an Intelligence check.
 Whoever rolls highest "remembers" they learned sign language a while back, and can remember enough to start conversing with her.
 If Tom casts Comprehend Languages, let him start signing back to her after a few minutes.

 Clarabelle tells the party the whole story: People are going missing, there's blood in the streets, houses are lying in ruin, there's holes in the road.
 And in the dusk of twilight, she's seen people grabbed and pulled into the rood, or through cellar windows, or even into the tree trunk in the middle of town.
 She's sure she's even seen something coming out of the trunk in the middle of town, like a snake or a tall tree, but she was always too scared to look for long.

-## The Henderson's Farm

-[Earl](^earl_henderson.png) and [Martha](^martha_henderson.jpg) Henderson are a friendly couple of farmers who help provide the town with most of their food.
-There's not much going on with them when the PCs talk to them.
-However on leaving their home for the first time (or while poking around), the PCs will notice three small graves in the front yard, each no more than three feet long.
-The headstones are strangely blank.
-When asked about it, the Hendersons will shrug in confusion, saying they're not sure what the graves are, and they must have been here since they moved in.
-If the PCs push the subject, the Hendersons will get agitated and ask them to leave.

-# That Night

-If the players stay the night, they'll all three wake up in the middle of the night to an odd situation.
-They'll each of them be up and out of their bed, weapons in hand, and Tom will feel that he was in the middle of casting a spell, though he wasn't sure which one.
-Their hearts are hammering, their adrenaline pumping, but they don't know why.
-Investigating shows that Roger Cook is also up and about, but he gives the excuse that he couldn't sleep, even though he looks very worried.
-Nothing else seems out of place.

 # The Reveal